WICG/attribution-reporting-api/EVENT.md

 Strawman: 100 distinct destination sites per-{source site, reporting site}, applied to all unexpired sources regardless of type at source time.

+#### Limiting the number of unique destinations per source site

+To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` eTLD+1s registered by source-sites.

+Strawman: 200 distinct destination sites per-{source site, 1 minute}

+Additionally, to prevent one origin from using up the budget in the limit above, the browser can also limit the number of `destination` eTLD+1s per reporting origin.

+Strawman: 50 distinct destination sites per-{source site, reporting origin, 1 minute}

 ### Differential privacy

 A goal of this work is to create a framework that would support making